xtrm0/csd-blog/template.md

 [this](#another-section).

 Pictures, of course, can be added.
-The best way to do this is to utilize relative links (just add images into the right directory), but you can link to external images too in the same way.
+The best way to do this is to utilize relative links (just add images into the right directory, see the main `README` file in this repository to learn where it should go), but you can link to external images too in the same way.
 For example,

 ![i are serious cat](https://upload.wikimedia.org/wikipedia/commons/4/44/CatLolCatExample.jpg)

-Of course, it is good etiquette to add alt-text to your images, like has been done in the previous image.
+Of course, it is good etiquette to add alt-text to your images, like has been done in the previous image, with "i are serious cat".
 It helps with accessibility.

 Images are automatically shown at a reasonable size by limiting their maximum width.
 If you have a particularly tall image, you might have